 An important consideration when installing any type of recreational roofing system is how it will affect your roof warranty.
 The typical No Dollar Limit (NDL) warranty, which pays for the full replacement cost of a new roof for the entire term of the warranty, excludes alterations or additions made to the roof without the manufacturer's authorization.
 If you install pavers or a wood deck and your roof begins to leak—even if the water infiltration is not caused by the new system—the warranty will be void if the installation did not conform with the manufacturer's specifications.
 To keep your warranty intact, it's best to consult the manufacturer in advance with installation plans and detailing to make sure the recreational system does not damage the roofing membranes or underlying structure.
 Above all, you want to get the manufacturer's blessing.

 For buildings replacing their roofs and planning to install a roof deck or paving system on top, owners can get what is called an "overburden clause" from the roofing manufacturer.
 This clause specifies additional structural and waterproofing protection that a recreational roofing system requires.
 In any case, boards may have to modify their plans as necessary so the manufacturer doesn't find reason to cancel the warranty.

 Finally, adding a recreational roofing system requires a permit from the Department of Buildings, and if your building is a landmark property or located in a historic landmark district, a permit from the Landmarks Preservation Commission is also needed.

-Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, PC.
+Stephen Varone, AIA is president and Peter Varsalona, PE is principal of RAND Engineering & Architecture, DPC.
 This column was originally published in the July/August 2004 issue of Habitat Magazine.